-Find support, but also learn self-care in how you treat yourself which is what positivity is all about.
-That self talk, that perception, that attitude you choose changes you and changes those around you.
+Find support, but also learn self-care in how you treat yourself, which is what positivity is all about.
+That self-talk, perception, and attitude you choose change you and those around you.

-According to New Stanford Study: A Positive Attitude Literally Makes Your Brain Better by Jessica Stillman, Stanford researchers studies how the brain was impacted in achievement and learning when one felt or was positive about a subject.
-The result?
-Outcomes were much more favorable for that student.
+In a recent study, Stanford researchers looked at how the brain was impacted in achievement and learning when one felt or was positive about a subject.
+Unsurprisingly, outcomes were much more favorable for that student.

 We do well in areas we are positive about.
 But what if we can choose to be positive about, well, anything?
 That would change everything.

 Positivity is not about just being happy, which is often the misconception.
 In fact, acknowledging a range of emotions is healthy.
 Positivity is persistence while using positive thinking strategies.
-It is sitting with your feelings; it is acceptance of what is; it is holding onto what makes you happy; it is purpose found in pain.
+It is sitting with your feelings, accepting what is, holding on to what makes you happy, and finding purpose in pain.